riteshpen/riteshpen.github.io/README.md

 ### ChatGPT Reviews Regression Project
 Jul 2024 - Aug 2024
 We are given a dataset from Kaggle containing daily-updated user reviews and ratings for the ChatGPT app in the past two years.
 We want to determine how many likes a post receives and whether the positive post affects the rating score.
 We want to identify the best regression machine learning model to predict the correlation between the variables thumbsUp count and rating scores, and the positivity level of the posts.
 To test this we will be using three variables: number of likes, positivity rating score, and true rating score.
 The model with the best accuracy score ended up being RandomForest and we found out the thumbs-up count had a weak relationship to the rating score and the the more positive words the post used the higher the rating score was received.
+Then I deployed the model to Streamlit Cloud for the user to see the results and test their inputs.
+The user will type in a sentence and the model will predict the number of likes the post is likely to receive and how positive/negative the post is.

 ### Atliq_Hardware SQL Query